Rotwall72/Threatmixer/README.md

 # *Changelog*

-Version 2.1.1
+Version 2.2.1
-- 2 new regions
+- 3 new regions/songs
+    - The Surface
-    - Bioengineering Center
+    - Shattered Terrace
-    - Industrial Outflow
+    - Pillar Grove
-- New background art for Luminous Cove
+- New layers for Stormy Coast

+Bugfixes:
+- Fixed a small issue with local storage not saving the preview toggle state correctly

 In progress:
 - Up-to-date tutorial section